amsow/makeba-unitel/README.md

 ## Section 1: Overview and Core Architecture

 ### Overview
-This document outlines the technical specifications for the banking flow implementation in the Unitel T+ platform, focusing on deposit and withdrawal features.
+This document outlines the technical specifications for the banking flow implementation in the Makeba/Unitel T+ platform, focusing on deposit and withdrawal features.
 The system ensures secure, efficient, and real-time money movement between users and agents.

 ### System Architecture